haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 ***What part of the work did you find the most difficult and why?***
 > yes

-### Devlog
+## Devlog
+### Test scene & Tilemap
 ##### 18/11/24
 Starting work on a farming game with a tutorial.
-There was a project before this but the tutorial was a full major version behind making it super slow and I didn't like how it worked so I did this one instead. *(maybe add link to the old one idfk)*
+There was a project before this but the tutorial was a full major version behind making development super slow (also I didn't like how the mechanics worked) so I did this one instead. *(maybe add link to the old one idfk)*

 Created a game tilemap using the Sproutlands assets and made a test scene to... test it in, and started learning how to use terrains for things like paths and grass, so they can be dynamically added/"drawn" into the scene which will speed up and simplify level creation somewhat.